 Archana Acharya is a litigation associate with Foley & Lardner LLP.
 She has experience in a wide range of litigation matters, including complex commercial disputes, wage and hour class actions and single-plaintiff cases.
+Ms. Acharya has also defended and advised employers on safety and health related matters under the California Occupational Safety & Health Act (Cal/OSHA), and regularly counsels corporate clients on a variety of employment issues.
 She has also counseled corporate clients on a variety of employment issues.
-She is a member of the firm's Labor & Employment and Business Litigation & Dispute Resolution Practices.
+She is a member of the firm’s Labor & Employment and Business Litigation & Dispute Resolution Practices.

 Ms. Acharya earned her law degree from the University of California, Hastings College of Law (J.D., May 2010) where she was executive operations editor, senior articles editor, and treasurer of the Hastings Communications and Entertainment Law Journal.
 During law school, Ms. Acharya was a judicial extern for the Honorable Associate Justice William Bedsworth of the Courts of Appeal, 4th District, Division Three.
 She graduated magna cum laude and with college honors, from the University of California, Los Angeles (B.A., 2006).

 Ms. Acharya is admitted to practice before the Northern, Central, and Eastern Districts of California, the Southern District of Texas, the Ninth and Fifth Circuit Courts of Appeal, and all State Courts in California.

 •“It’s Official - Employers Have 90 Days to Provide New Hires With Health Insurance,” Labor & Employment Law Perspectives (March 10, 2014)

 •“A.F.L. - C.I.O.
 Wants More People Standing Under Its Umbrella,” Labor & Employment Law Perspectives (September 16, 2013)